-- *This recipe yields leftover potatoes, rice, and black beans, all of which are calculated into the nutrition information (page 282 of book and below).
+- *This recipe yields leftover potatoes, rice, and black beans, all of which are calculated into the nutrition information (page 282 of book).
 Specific nutrition information will vary depending how generously you fill your burrito.

 - Reprinted from Minimalist Baker’s Everyday Cooking by arrangement with Avery Books, a member of Penguin Group (USA) LLC, A Penguin Random House Company.
 Copyright © 2016, Dana Shultz